THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 #1.
 Possible Harm To Your Credit Score

-If you get out of debt and never take on more debt or use your credit cards, you run the risk of lowering your credit score.
+If you get out of debt and never take on more debt or use your credit cards, you risk lowering your credit score.

 But the impact should be minimal to most people.

-If you are really concerned about this, simply make it a point to use your credit card a few times a year.
+If you are concerned about this and want to build credit in the future, make it a point to use your credit card a few times a year.

 #2.
 Missing Out And Not Keeping Up